Credit: @sandrafoyt on Instagram

 5 pm: Settle in and Stay Awhile

 Check into your hotel or B&B and get acquainted with Troy.
-The Hilton Garden Inn Troy is conveniently situated near a plethora of downtown activities.
+The Hilton Garden Inn Troy is conveniently situated near a plethora of downtown activities and features an indoor pool, gym, and on-site dining.
 Start out by walking through Central Troy Historic District, which The New York Times has called “one of the most perfectly preserved 19th-century downtowns” in the United States.
-You’ll find art galleries, flea markets, and shops full of stationery, jewelry, sweets, antiques, clothing, kitchen gadgets, books—you name it.
+You’ll find art galleries and interactive classes at The Arts Center of The Capital Region, top-ranking farmers markets, and shops full of stationery, jewelry, sweets, antiques, clothing, kitchen gadgets, books—you name it.
 But don’t forget to look up and check out the architectural masterpieces that surround and contain these shops.
 The district itself is on the National Register of Historic Places, as are nine specific buildings within it, including the Cannon Building along Monument Square with a rare mansard roof; the white marble Troy Public Library (which has been called “one of the finest works of Italian renaissance architecture in the country”); and the Beaux-Arts Ilium Building.

 8 pm: Browse for Brews

 The variety of innovative entrepreneurial spots in Troy may make you think you’re in Brooklyn.
 The brewery scene is hopping, so to speak, so take your pick.
 If the weather’s nice, try Brown’s Brewing Company (pictured) or the Hill at Muza, both with outdoor areas (with sweet views of Troy, the Hudson River, and Albany, should you opt to visit during daylight hours).
-If it’s on the cooler side, try Rare Form Brewing Company, in what feels like an old warehouse, or local hot spot the Ruck.
+For a brew, bite, and a game of pool, check out the trendy Ilium Brewing Co, or local hot spots the Ruck and 518 Craft.

 SATURDAY